rust-lang/rust/doc/tutorial.md

 # fn main() { assert #fmt("%?", unix_time_in_microseconds()) != ""; }
 ~~~~

-The `#[nolink]` attribute indicates that there's no native library to link
+The `#[nolink]` attribute indicates that there's no foreign library to
-in.
+link in.
 The standard C library is already linked with Rust programs.

 A `timeval`, in C, is a struct with two 32-bit integers.
 Thus, we
 define a record type with the same contents, and declare